mxpiotrowski/corcon-glossary/README.md

+---
+title: README
+id: 20221219233000
+---

 # corcon-glossary

 Glossary for the Corpora and Concepts project

 Set up for use with [Cosma](https://cosma.graphlab.fr/en/) ([manual](https://cosma.graphlab.fr/en/docs/user-manual/)) or [Zettlr](https://www.zettlr.com) ([manual](https://docs.zettlr.com/en/)).

+If you have the CLI version of Cosma installed ([User Manual (CLI)](https://cosma.graphlab.fr/en/docs/cli/user-manual/)), you can use the `cosmoscope.html` target of the makefile to generate a stand-alone cosmoscope.

 ## Bibliography